 He hacks on WebSim, an online circuits laboratory, in his spare time.
 Anant holds a Ph.D. from Stanford and a bachelor's from IIT Madras.
 Anant's twitter handle is @agarwaledu.

-Johannes Heinlein is vice president of strategic partnerships for edX, leading university partnership and collaboration initiatives.
-In this role, Johannes works directly with the edX president and board on identifying and executing strategy.
+Johannes Heinlein is Chief Commercial Officer and Senior Vice President of Strategic Partnerships at edX.
+In this role, Johannes works directly with the leadership team and across the organization to define and deploy growth strategies across all of edX’s business lines; including courses and programs, degree programs and edX for business.
+In addition, Johannes leads all strategic partnerships, working with universities and corporations to connect learners worldwide to the right content at the right time, leading to impactful outcomes.
 Prior to joining edX, Johannes served as director in the Office of the President and Provost of Harvard University where he was responsible for the planning and execution of university-wide transformations in strategy and operations.
-Prior to joining Harvard, Johannes worked in the public sector and for global industry leaders, to develop and implement change management and program strategies.
+Before Harvard, Johannes worked in the public sector and for global industry leaders to develop and implement change management and program strategies.
 He has lived and worked in Europe, Asia and North America.
 Johannes holds degrees from the University of Hamburg, Germany, the University of Edinburgh, Scotland and the University of Strathclyde, Scotland.
 Johannes is married with two children and calls Boston his home.

-Lee Rubenstein serves as our edX VP of Business Development.
+Lee Rubenstein is Vice President of Business Development at edX.
 He leads our engagements with prospects and partners including Foundations, NGO’s, Corporations, and Governments both local and international.
 Lee has been building, running, and advising global businesses in the learning, communications, and media space for 20+ years.
 Most recently he served 5 years as President and COO of TBA Global, and as an advisor to several companies in the online entertainment space.
 Lee’s career has been focused on incorporating innovative technology and strategy to assist high profile brands improve their business results through education, communications, strategy and media.
 Lee was part of the first executive team to take an ‘experiential’ communications corporation public and then went on to establish, build, and lead various global communication and learning companies in the US and Europe for agency holding companies.
 Lee was also part of the executive team that recast TrainingNet into THINQ Learning solutions, an LMS company later sold to Saba.
 Lee is a graduate of Boston University, and serves on the Board of Governors of Tufts Medical Center, and the Corporate Advisory Council of Massachusetts College of Art and Design.